airflow-helm/charts/charts/airflow/docs/faq/monitoring/log-persistence.md

 > 🟥 __Warning__ 🟥
 >
-> This is an advanced feature, only use it if you know that you need it.
+> Pod Volumes are an advanced feature, consider other options unless you need the flexibility of this approach.

 > 🟦 __Tip__ 🟦
 >
 > It is possible to store both __logs__ AND __DAGs__ on the same Pod Volume by setting `dags.path` and `logs.path` to be a sub folder
-> under the `mountPath` of your `airflow.extraVolumeMounts`. _(WARNING: the volume type must support writing)_
+> under a `mountPath` from `airflow.extraVolumeMounts`. _(WARNING: the volume type must support writing)_

 <details>
 <summary>